Happy New Year! I am ringing in the New Year like they do in Japan, with a delicious Kombu and Soba Noodle Soup.

 - optional: shichimi togarashi, toasted sesame, and microgreens for garnish

-Combine the kombu and water in a saucepan.
-Soak kombu for 8 hours or overnight.
+Combine the kombu and water in a bowl.
+Soak kombu for 8 hours or overnight in the fridge.

 Over medium-high heat bring the water with kombu to a simmer.
 Remove the kombu right before water comes to a boil.
 Add the shiitake mushrooms and simmer for 1 minute.
 Remove saucepan from heat and steep for 5 minutes.
-Remove the mushrooms.
+Remove the mushrooms (can slice and place into soup).
 Place the saucepan back on the heat.
 Add the tamari and mirin and bring to a boil.
 Strain the broth and set aside.
 Reheat before serving.

 In a skillet, heat the oil/butter over medium heat.
 Add the nappa cabbage and stir fry until softened, about 5 minutes.
 Remove from heat and drizzle with sesame oil and season with sea salt.